 People interested in home education often want to know how a normal day works.
 What is it really like to educate children at home?
 How can it work when there are children of different ages, or different interests?
 What about the presence of a baby, or an inquisitive toddler?
 What happens when the car won’t start, when the washing machine floods, when the children squabble or get bored?
-Do children – or parents – find themselves lonely in between home educators’ meetings?
-On this page, however, I’ve selected a few blogs by home educators which mostly describe what life is like on a day-to-day basis for those educating children at home.
+Do children – or parents – become lonely in between home educators’ meetings?
+On this page, however, I have selected a few blogs by home educators which mostly describe what life is like on a day-to-day basis for those educating children at home.

 Blogs by home educators, past or present, still updated regularly:

 The World is their Classroom – Nicola is an Islamic home educator with five children in the UK.
-Her blog is about day to day life including some educational activities done with her children.
+Her blog is about day to day life including some educational activities which she does with her children.

 Mamma’s School – Sonia and her family in the UK began home educating after Easter 2016.
-Descriptions of their life and educational explorations with a seven-year-old girl and twin four-year-old boys.
+This blog has descriptions of their life and educational explorations with a seven-year-old girl and twin four-year-old boys.